 Create a new Empty Game and call it “Super Smash-n-Grab”.

-When you enter the game, open the Library by pressing Y.
+When you enter the game, select the option to Open Asset Library.

-Press Y to open the Library and press Y again to open the Community tab.
-Find and install the Package “Super Smash-n-Grab”.
+Navigate to the Community tab.
+Find and install the Package “Smash-n-Grab Tutorial”.
 If you have any difficulties with this step, revisit the Packages tutorial to get a rundown on installing Packages in Crayta.

 The Smash-n-Grab Tutorial (working) Package gives you everything you need to make a simple heist-themed puzzle game.

 First you need to add your bank vault.
-Open the Library (press ‘Y’ again), use R2 and L2 to navigate to the Templates tab.
-Use the D-PAD to highlight the Bank Vault Template.
+Switch back to the Library and navigate to the Templates tab and highlight the Bank Vault Template.

-Close the Library by pressing “B”.
-Add an instance of the bank vault Template to your world.
-Find a good location and press R2 to place it.
-Press RB or LB to select an empty Hotbar slot to make it easier to navigate the scene.
+Close the Library and add an instance of the bank vault Template to your world.
+Find a good location and place it.
+Then navigate to an empty Hotbar slot to make it easier to navigate the scene.

 By default, the door of the Bank Vault is locked.
 Before we Preview the game we need to unlock the door and then link the keypad to the door to be able to open it.

-Start by looking at the door, and open the Entity Editor by pressing X. If you navigate to the bottom of the Entity Editor you can find the Script: LockedDoor Properties.
+Start by looking at the door, and open the Entity Editor.
+If you navigate to the bottom of the Entity Editor you can find the Script: LockedDoor Properties.

 Aha here is the first problem.
 You can see that the “locked” Property is checked, which means the door is currently locked.
 Uncheck the locked checkbox.

-Interact with the keypad next to the door by looking at it and pressing X. The door should swing open.
+Interact with the keypad next to the door by looking at it and pressing the interact key.
+The door should swing open.

 Seems pretty easy to get in the bank vault, right?
 This is because the door is unlocked by default.
 Let’s turn up the difficulty of this puzzle game.
-Return to the game editor by holding DOWN D-PAD.
+Now return to the game editor.

-In Edit mode, look at the door and press X to enter Entity Editor.
+In Edit mode, look at the door and select the option to Edit ‘BankVault-VaultDoor’ to enter Entity Editor.

 Make sure you are editing the door by checking the name at the top of the Entity Editor – it should be “BankVault-VaultDoor”.
-Return the Locked Checkbox to its Locked state by highlighting the box and pressing A.
+Return the Locked Checkbox to its Locked state.

 You have just created a puzzle.
 Now we need to give the player a way to solve it!